SashaHanson/FORSMITH_AI/Dataset_Creation/README.md

 This code is responsible for scanning the reports (as PDFs) and extracting all images that fall under the "observation and recommendation" sections of the reports and turing these images into a structured dataset of labeled data.
 The labels are determined by utilizing the adjacent text to each image and pairing it with a label from forsmith_roof_labels.json.

+TODO:
+- Add a "report_id" column to the labels.xlsx to ease the runtime iteration on RAMRE to allow for GroupKFold with less steps.
+-